Deans of Colleges / Directors of Services

 What if something goes wrong?

-If something was to happen within your College / Department the consequence on you, your colleagues and the University will vary dependent upon the nature and seriousness of the incident.
+If something was to happen within your College / Service the consequence on you, your colleagues and the University will vary dependent upon the nature and seriousness of the incident.

-It is the responsibility of Health and Safety Services to report certain incidents and injuries which must be reported to the HSE, therefore ALL accidents and incidents must be reported to Health and Safety Services as soon as possible so this legal obligation can be met.
+It is the responsibility of the central Health and Safety team to report certain incidents and injuries which must be reported to the HSE, therefore ALL accidents and incidents must be reported to Health and Safety Services as soon as possible so this legal obligation can be met.

-Health and Safety Services may undertake an investigation but in all cases your own Safety Co-ordinator should investigate incidents so as to prevent a re-occurrence.
+Central Health and Safety staff may undertake an investigation but in all cases your own Health and Safety Co-ordinator should investigate incidents so as to prevent a re-occurrence.

 If the HSE has taken an interest in, or is formally investigating an incident then contact with the HSE will normally be through Health and Safety Services and, where appropriate, University Solicitors.
 Health and Safety Services will explain to you and your staff what is happening, what may occur and will also ensure the University is cooperating fully with the Inspectors.
 Obstructing an HSE Inspector or an investigation is a criminal offence.

-As a Dean of College / Head of Department you may be interviewed by the HSE Inspector(s); this can be as a 'witness' to an event (you need not have actually seen the event to be a witness as you may be a 'witness' to how systems were implemented and h&s is being managed), what control systems were in place and how safety was / is being managed etc. From this interview a witness statement will be agreed and signed by you.
+As a Dean of College / Director of Professional Service you may be interviewed by the HSE Inspector(s); this can be as a 'witness' to an event (you need not have actually seen the event to be a witness as you may be a 'witness' to how systems were implemented and h&s is being managed), what control systems were in place and how safety was / is being managed etc. From this interview a witness statement will be agreed and signed by you.

 However, if the Inspector(s) think you may be implicated in the incident they may interview you and anybody else (including members of Council and the VC etc) under 'caution' as a suspect - per the Police and Criminal Evidence Act.